artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ![](../../img/setup26.PNG)

 Is this it?
 Can we finally start our Decred node?
 Not so fast!
-It's probably been a lot to take in, especially if you've never done anything like it before, therefore, before we proceed let's take a short break to appreciate how far we've already come.
-Apart from that, there's also one more thing that I would like to suggest that you do, which can greatly benefit the Decred project, which is setting up and configuring TOR to run with and alongside our node, which is going to be the focus of part 2 of this series.
+It's probably been a lot to take in, especially if you've never done anything like it before.
+Therefore, before we proceed let's take a short break to appreciate how far we've already come.
+Apart from that, there's one more thing that I would like to suggest that you do, which can greatly benefit the Decred project: setting up and configuring TOR to run with and alongside our node, which is going to be the focus of part 2 of this series.

 Thank you for sticking with me, and hopefully see you in part 2!